Kokoch/Master_Thesis/README.md

     - Includes YAML files for importing metrics and loading datasets.

 4. **Proof Of Concept**:
-    - Contains the code for running the proof of conep.
+    - Contains the code for running the proof of concept.
     - Includes YAML files for importing metrics and loading datasets.